-When he was six, he began to wear ties to school.
+When my son was six, he began to wear ties to school.
 I can’t even remember the first time it happened or why he chose to wear a tie that first day.
-Had I known how it would evolve I would have written it down, because now, almost four years later, he wears either a dress shirt and tie or full suit and tie every single day.
+Had I known how it would evolve I would have written it down, because now, years later, he wears either a dress shirt and tie or full suit and tie every single day.

 It has become such a normal part of our lives, I don’t even see it anymore.
 But others do.

 “Are you going somewhere special?”

 "It’s nice to see a young man who likes to dress well.”

 He always happily responds.

 “There’s no occasion, I just like to dress nicely.”

 Other times, as he would walk through a mall or play at the park, I could see the smiles or spot the whispers and pointing.